sophgo/sophon-sail/docs/source_en/module_python/1_high_perform_interface/sail.algo_yolov5_post_cpu_opt_async.rst

 * use_multiclass_nms: bool

-Whether to use multi-class NMS, which defaults to true.
+Whether to use multi-class NMS, which defaults to True.

 push_data